GamesCreed

 Shadow enemies aren’t big fans of the light

 Nocturnal is another great game that uses sound perfectly.
 The game has absolutely no voice-acted dialogue to fill the silence, and it does, however, have one completely atmospheric soundtrack.
-The soundtrack is what sets the tone and mood for each scene, the music changes seamlessly from scene to scene and almost changes according to whatever is happening on screen, chase scenes with an angry shadowy mist will ramp up the percussion and make those wind flutes shrill.
+The soundtrack is what sets the tone and mood for each scene, the music changes seamlessly from scene to scene, and it almost changes according to whatever is happening on screen.
+Chase scenes with an angry shadowy mist will ramp up the percussion and make those wind flutes shrill.
 It’s an incredible feat to create a soundtrack that tells your story without any characters talking at all.

 Nocturnal is a short yet phenomenal experience that needs to be played multiple times to truly be appreciated.
 While yes, you may be a tad bit confused at the end of your first run, but if you stray off the linear path, you may find the true embers at the heart of the game.